Point modules over the universal enveloping algebras of color Lie algebras

 \subsection{$q'$-Heisenberg normal elements and truncated point modules}

-Throughout this subsection, let $A$ be a connected $\bbN$-graded finitely presented $k$-algebra generated in degree $1$ unless otherwise specified.
+Throughout this subsection, let $A$ be a finitely presented connected $\bbN$-graded $k$-algebra generated in degree $1$ unless otherwise specified.
 In this subsection, we show a relationship between a $q'$-Heisenberg normal element $g$ of $A$ and a truncated $g$-torsionfree point module over $A$.